Biography 2024.

 2015.
 ‘The Landscape Revisioned’ Exhibition.
 Bowral Art Gallery.
 NSW

 2020.
 ‘Collective Harvest’.
 Group show.
-The Shac Galley.
+The Shac Gallery.
 Robertson.
 NSW.

 Collections.